Libel, Slander and Defamation of Character

 Defamatory accusations can ruin your business, destroy your livelihood, affect your ability to get a job, or destroy your character and reputation.
 The attorneys at KALIS, KLEIMAN & WOLFE’s help individuals and businesses who are the victims of defamation, libel or slander.
 We have extensive experience representing Fortune 500 Companies, multinational corporations, professionals, entrepreneurs and small and medium sized businesses.

-If your reputation has been called into question by defamation, libel or slander and you have questions regarding your legal rights, contact the experienced Commercial Litigation Attorneys at KALIS, KLEIMAN & WOLFE, P.A., the South Florida-based law firm today at (954) 791-0477.
+If your reputation has been called into question by defamation, libel or slander and you have questions regarding your legal rights, contact the experienced Commercial Litigation Attorneys at KALIS, KLEIMAN & WOLFE, the South Florida-based law firm today at (954) 791-0477.